shanesturrock/bioit/docs/Installation.md

 ## Install a minimal CentOS 7 / Rocky Linux 8 environment

 After a minimal install you should install EPEL, compilers and a GUI since they will be needed for users.
+It is easier to follow along with these instructions if you've enabled ssh for the root user so modify the `/etc/ssh/sshd_config` file changing `PermitRootLogin no` to `PermitRootLogin yes` and restart the sshd with `systemctl restart sshd`.
+You should now be able to ssh into the new install as the root user.

 ### CentOS 7